 Luscher Farm in Lake Oswego offers camps, tours, story times, and community gardening.
 The farm allows for open-exploration activities like feeding the chickens, picking in the vegetable gardens, playing in the kid-friendly dirt beds, or climbing on the antique tractors.

-At Crystal Springs Rhododendron Garden admission is free on Tuesdays (12 and under always free).
+At Crystal Springs Rhododendron Garden admission is free on Mondays (12 and under always free).
 The park spans almost ten acres and offers creeks, ducks, flowers, trees, and walking paths.

 Help your kids hold on to all the knowledge they worked hard to learn during the school year by signing them up for summer reading.
-Both Multnomah and Washington counties offer library programs and host a range of accompanying fun activities and prizes (books, museum passes, therapy llama visits, oh my!)
+All three county libraries, Clackamas, Multnomah, and Washington offer library programs and host a range of accompanying fun activities and prizes (books, museum passes, therapy llama visits, oh my!)

 Beaverton City Library hosts weekly activities for kids of all ages.
 From jump rope and computer coding to summer crafts, dancing, and hands-on nature experiments, there is something for almost every interest.

-Powell’s Books hosts weekly children’s story time most Saturdays at its West Burnside location.
+Powell’s Books has weekly children’s story time most Saturdays at its West Burnside location.

 The Pumpkin Patch on Sauvie Island is known for their big red animal barn.
 Over fifty kinds fruits and veggies are sustainably grown on the farm with Food Alliance and USDA G.A.P. certifications, and sold in their market.
 They also offer U-Pick berries, tomatoes, flowers, and have a cafe with indoor bathrooms.